MarshalJoe/joecmarshall/content/posts/job-description-red-flags.md

 ### "Technologies: Coldfusion + jQuery"

 Your job search shouldn't be driven by what's fashionable in tech, but popularity and the market for a skill *are* important factors, since they influence a career track's employability and profitability.
-The market for Coldfusion devs isn't too hot (or even a thing) and jQuery simply doesn't have the complexity or potential power of a full JS MVC.
-Companies advertising outdated stacks open you up to the risk of building the wrong sorts of skills, which can have far-reaching effects on your career.
+The market for Coldfusion devs isn't too hot (or even a thing).
+Companies advertising outdated stacks open you up to the risk of going down a career cul de sac.

 ### Must Know HTML"

-There's a risk working on an outdated stack, but there's also a risk working with technologies that are too easy - whatever their age: Work that doesn't challenge you or incite growth.
+There's a risk working on an outdated stack and there's also a risk working with technologies that are too that don't challenge you or incite growth.
 Creating pixel-perfect markup is absolutely an incredible skill that takes time, attention, and craft, but writing HTML and CSS is also becoming a commoditized task thanks to having one of the lowest barriers to entry in the larger ecosystem of web application development work.
 It might be a great handhold into more dev work, but it's hard to use it to differentiate yourself later in your career.

-These have just been a few of the red flags that I've encountered researching jobs for [Jobletter](https://jobletter.io) (check it out if you're in the market), but there are many and more every day.
-Just like in any relationship, one red flag might be offset by a redeeming trait or focus (maybe?) but in a certain variety, or combination, it becomes too much to ignore.

-And you deserve better!